Steve Conway (singer): Fame

 As a relatively inexperienced stage performer, Conway toured Mecca dance halls, and in late 1945, sang with the well-known bandleader Ambrose at Ciro's nightclub in London's West End.
 Whilst Conway was there, Princess Marina, the Duchess of Kent visited the club and asked him to sing "Laura".
 He also sang with bands led by such notable names as Joe Loss, Lew Stone and Maurice Winnick.
 The Melody Maker magazine's poll results in the male vocalist section for 1945 showed Conway at No. 13, ahead of other established names.

-1945 was also the year which saw Conway make his recording debut for EMI's Columbia Records, with whom he signed a contract.
+Following the end of the war that year, Conway made his recording debut for EMI's Columbia Records, with whom he signed a contract.
 At the Abbey Road Studios, aged 24, he sang "The Gypsy" and "I Could Never Tell", which were released on a single in November that year.

 Conway continued to make radio appearances, featuring in I'll Play To You and Sleepy Serenade with the organist Sandy MacPherson.
 With MacPherson, Conway also had his own series, Steve Conway in Romantic Mood, and he appeared in broadcasts with the bandleaders Ted Heath and Billy Ternent.
 A notable radio success for Conway was in Sweet Serenade, a Sunday afternoon series with Peter Yorke and his Concert Orchestra, for which Conway had become "the vocal mainstay" by January 1948.
 The number of women burning their Sunday lunches due to their being distracted by Conway on the radio was remarked upon by one commentator.

 In February 1948, Conway began a major tour of variety theatres, where he would be accompanied by guitarist Bert Weedon.
 By now, Conway was topping the bill, and receiving a large amount of fan mail, which he would spend a day a week answering.
 During this period, he was earning £300 a week (equivalent to £11,150 in 2020).
 In December that year, Conway made his BBC Television debut in the variety show Melody and Mirth, and went on to make further television appearances.
 However, radio was still the most important medium of the era, and Conway had made over 200 broadcasts by the end of 1949.